SAFRAN-LAB/HODLR/docs/source/benchmarks.rst

 Time Taken vs Tolerance
 ~~~~~~~~~~~~~~~~~~~~~~~

-For these benchmarks the size of the matrix :math:`N = 1000000`, with the size of the leaf node set to :math:`M = 100`.
+These benchmarks were performed for size of the matrix :math:`N = 1000000`, with the size of the leaf node set to :math:`M = 100`.

 Fast Factorization
 ^^^^^^^^^^^^^^^^^^